open-sauced/repo-query/README.md

 - The [Rust toolchain](https://www.rust-lang.org/learn/get-started)
 - The [Onnx Runtime](https://onnxruntime.ai/docs/install/).
 Will be downloaded and installed automatically when building the project.
 - [Docker](https://docs.docker.com/engine/install/) to run the [QdrantDB](https://qdrant.tech/) instance.
+- `make` for easy automation and development workflow

 Once, the above requirements are satisfied, you can run the project like so: